 I transformed this into an intuitive digital experience, allowing users to begin anywhere – diamond, metal, or setting.
 They could dynamically customise the product with real-time previews.
 This innovation led to a spike in customised ring orders, soon constituting over 60% of total online sales.
 We also dabbled in augmented reality, enabling experiences like trying on pendants virtually, but its adoption remained limited in 2012.

 At the time of my joining, paid search was the biggest source of website traffic and accounted for almost 100% of online sales.They had an SEO agency, but I soon discovered that black-hat tactics were being deployed to create ranking illusions, and meaningful results were absent.

 I spearheaded marketing diversification, starting within AdWords (Now Google Ads) by introducing Product Listing Ads (now Google Shopping) in addition to Search Ads.
 Launching the brand on social media, I initiated product-focused campaigns that generated intent-driven traffic.
 Sometimes, orders would originate through comments and DMs on platforms like Facebook and Pinterest.

 Simultaneously, SEO was transitioned in-house and organic traffic replaced SERP rankings as the primary KPI.
 While email marketing through sweepstakes proved lacklustre, the introduction of an affiliate program, offering commissions to publishers, proved highly effective.
 Within six months, AdWords dependency decreased, with nearly 30% of sales originating from new marketing sources.

 Expansion to More Countries

-Armed with a high-converting website and diversified marketing sources, we saw a business case for geographic expansion.
-Starting with Ireland, Diamonds Factory soon expanded to other European countries like France and Germany, localizing customer support and translating website content.
+With a high-converting website and diversified marketing channels, Diamonds Factory initiated geographic expansion to Ireland and the United States.
+We further extended to France and Germany, localising customer support and translating website content.